forem/forem/app/javascript/crayons/typography/__stories__/typography.md

 ## Main Typography

 Default font is set to 16px (fs-base).
 It should be standard in UI.
-Smaller and bigger font sizes should be used carefully with respect to good visual rythm between elements.
+Smaller and bigger font sizes should be used carefully with respect to good visual rhythm between elements.

 XS size should be used as little as possible in edge cases.
 Even though it’s